 It’s hard to think of bees without also thinking of a jar full of honey.
 To celebrate the glorious golden goop, our friends at Daylesford Organic Farm have shared some of their top honey-inspired recipes…

 We talked to Joe, an organic farmer, who’s been trialling crop-side ‘beetle banks’ to attract more beneficial pollinators to his farm.
 Joe talks about how organic farming creates a system that allows wildlife and farming to work in harmony.

-When you buy organic food, you're also helping bees.
-Research shows that the average, plant, insect and bird life is 50% more abundant on organic farms.
-So, if you want to support our native wildlife when on your weekly shop or looking for presents for loved ones, look out for the logo and choose organic. #BeeOrganic
+Research shows that on average, plant, insect and bird life is 50% more abundant on organic farms.
+Which means you can support wildlife with your weekly shop.